-Interfaith, Neighborhood & Business Invitation to Join the United Nations Global Compact Local Networks To Glocalize the Sustainable Development Goals http://UNglobalcompact.org/participation
+Worldwide Collaborative to "Glocalize" the Sustainable Development Goals Interfaith, Neighborhood & Business Invitation to Join the United Nations Global Compact Local Networks To Glocalize the Sustainable Development Goals http://UNglobalcompact.org/participation

-Please join and invite others to promote social justice and human rights, while combating Inequality and Climate Change 2021-2030 through building community resiliency locally and globally via the Ten Principles of the United Nations Global Compact Local Networks Decade of Action and Delivery on the SDGs:
+Please join and invite others to promote social justice and human rights, while combating Inequality and Climate Change 2020-2030 through building community resiliency locally and globally via the Ten Principles of the United Nations Global Compact via Local Network Sustainable Development Action Plan:

 - 1. Commit to adapt Ten Principles in your organizational and operational model. - 2.
 Assess and focus your impact on United Nations and Global Compactissues. - 3.
-Define goals and tasks to invite up to 10 new members to join this campaign to glocalize the Sustainable Development Goals during this Decade of Action and Delivery on the SDGs and Decade for Biodiversity Restoration. - 4.
+Define goals and tasks to invite up to 10 new members to join this campaign to glocalize the Sustainable Development Goals during this Decade of Action on the SDGs and Decade for Biodiversity Restoration (2021-2030). - 4.
 Implement your plan of action. - 5.
 Measure the results each month. - 6.
 Communicate your successes through press releases, Public Service Announcements, Social Media and to Five Points YouthFoundation.